Wazzazzaa/ReactTest/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [React App](http://users.metropolia.fi/~tomiera/React/TestApp/my-app/build/) to view it in the browser.
+Open [Week1A](https://users.metropolia.fi/~tomiera/React/Week1A/my-app/build/) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.